zengjixiang/jina/docs/concepts/serving/executor/instrumentation.md

 Prometheus-only based metrics collection will be deprecated soon.
 Refer to {ref}`Monitoring Executor <monitoring>` section for the deprecated setup.
 ```

-Any method that uses the {class}`~jina.requests` decorator is monitored and creates a
+Any method that uses the {class}`~jina-serve.requests` decorator is monitored and creates a
 [histogram](https://opentelemetry.io/docs/reference/specification/metrics/data-model/#histogram) which tracks the method's execution time.

-This section documents adding custom monitoring to the {class}`~jina.Executor` with the OpenTelemetry Metrics API.
+This section documents adding custom monitoring to the {class}`~jina-serve.Executor` with the OpenTelemetry Metrics API.

 Custom metrics are useful to monitor each sub-part of your Executor(s).
 Jina lets you leverage
 the [Meter](https://opentelemetry.io/docs/reference/specification/metrics/api/#meter) to define useful metrics
 for each of your Executors.
-We also provide a convenient wrapper, ({func}`~jina.monitor`), which lets you monitor
+We also provide a convenient wrapper, ({func}`~jina-serve.monitor`), which lets you monitor
 your Executor's sub-methods.

 When metrics are enabled, each Executor exposes its